surenb1/ECE-520-Final-Project/README.md

 ## Overview

-Four pre-computed sine waves of varying frequencies and amplitudes are stored in block RAM on the programmable logic and selectively output based on user switch input.
-Captured samples are transferred to the ARM processing system via AXI GPIO interfaces, streamed over UART to a PC, and plotted using a Python script.
+Four sine waves of varying frequencies and amplitudes are stored in block RAM (BRAM) on the programmable logic (PL) and selectively output based on user switch input.
+Captured samples are transferred to the ARM processing system (PS) via two AXI GPIO interfaces, streamed over UART to a PC, and plotted using a Python script.

 ## Sine Wave Specifications